10 YEARS OF FLUID POWER KNOWLEDGE

 While fluid power can be used in almost any industry or application, it is commonly seen in markets that include packaging, off-highway, mining, offshore/marine, medical, material handling, construction, aerospace, automation, robotics, and entertainment.

-This year, as we continue to deal with the Coronavirus pandemic, we understand more than ever the importance of being a source of knowledge for the industry.
-This is why we continue to publish basics info in this Handbook as well as in all of our publications.
-It is also why we try to find new avenues to help current and future users of fluid power systems understand these technologies.
+Although the world is continuing to open up after the Coronavirus pandemic, we know that the way engineers consume their information changes on a daily basis.
+The pandemic helped to speed this up, so while we will keep publishing the print and online basics in this Handbook as well as in all of our publications and websites, we still work to find new avenues to help current and future users of fluid power systems understand these technologies.

-We have pivoted with our Fluid Power Technology Conference and for the time being, have turned it into a virtual event.
-Every other Tuesday at 2 p.m., you can register to attend a session by industry experts and manufacturers themselves to learn about trends in fluid power, technologies basics and more.
-Additionally, we are continuing our partnership with LunchBox Sessions’ Carl Dyke, for his every-other-Tuesday YouTube live series, in which he uses his on-site trainer and popular Live Schematics to bring specific technologies to life for viewers.
+Last year, we turned our in-person event, the Fluid Power Technology Conference, into a series of virtual events, and those webinars have continued throughout this year; we have several slated in the coming months.
+Visit fluidpowertechconference.com for details on past and upcoming webinars.
+Additionally, we are continuing our partnership with LunchBox Sessions’ Carl Dyke, for his YouTube live series, in which he uses his on-site trainer and popular Live Schematics to bring specific technologies to life for viewers.

 Mary C. Gannon,